Project Planning

 Not all data stored in HawkSearch is accessible to all visitors searching on your site.
 There are often "entitlement" considerations which impact pricing or access based on the profile of the visitor on your site.
 There are two ways to handle these entitlements:

-- Store the entitlement information in HawkSearch and incorporate the logic built into our SDKs (in most cases) or the logic of your development process to return the appropriate results
+- Store the entitlement information in HawkSearch and incorporate the logic logic of your setup process to return the appropriate results

 - Retrieve all results from HawkSearch and then filter the entitlements within your application before presenting the results on the site.